How to Apply

 - We do NOT fund individuals, school affiliated trips, museums, animal-related projects, political campaign activities, direct religious activities, international requests and requests from form letters

 - We do NOT normally fund endowments, benefit events, event sponsorships, sports activities, publications, video, and film production, camp development and infrastructure, lead gift for Capital Campaign, organizations that have been in existence for less than five years.

 We do not accept requests through mail.
 Please contact us and include a brief description of your organization, program or project for which you are requesting funds, your timeline, and your tax ID #.
-Your information will be reviewed internally by our Team.
+Your information will be reviewed by the Foundation.
 A staff member will be in touch to either confirm or deny eligibility.

 If eligible, you will be instructed on how to proceed in our online grants management system.

 If you do not receive an initial response from us within two weeks, please follow-up via phone at 605-343-3141.